Bhastrika Pranayama for Warmth

 - Rest a while after one set by taking a few normal breaths.
 Do three sets daily in the morning.

-Benefits- Relieves inflammation of the throat, increases gastric fire, destroys phlegm, removes diseases of the nose.
+- Relieves inflammation of the throat, increases gastric fire, destroys phlegm, removes diseases of the nose.

-- Cures asthama.
+- Cures asthma.

 - It gives warmth to the body.